Energy development: Wind

 Wind power harnesses the power of the wind to propel the blades of wind turbines.
 These turbines cause the rotation of magnets, which creates electricity.
 Wind towers are usually built together on wind farms.
 There are offshore and onshore wind farms.
-Global wind power capacity has expanded rapidly to 336 GW in June 2014, and wind energy production was around 4% of total worldwide electricity usage, and growing rapidly.
+Global wind power capacity has expanded rapidly to 336 GW in June 2014, and wind energy production was around 4% of total worldwide electricity usage and growing rapidly.

 Wind power is widely used in Europe, Asia, and the United States.
 Several countries have achieved relatively high levels of wind power penetration, such as 21% of stationary electricity production in Denmark, 18% in Portugal, 16% in Spain, 14% in Ireland, and 9% in Germany in 2010.
 By 2011, at times over 50% of electricity in Germany and Spain came from wind and solar power.
 As of 2011, 83 countries around the world are using wind power on a commercial basis.

 Many of the world's largest onshore wind farms are located in the United States, China, and India.
 Most of the world's largest offshore wind farms are located in Denmark, Germany and the United Kingdom.
-The two largest offshore wind farm are currently the 630 MW London Array and Gwynt y Môr.
+The two largest offshore wind farms are currently the 630 MW London Array and Gwynt y Môr.